cockroachdb/terraform-provider-cockroach/docs/resources/cluster.md

 ### Optional

+- `backup_config` (Attributes) The backup settings for a cluster.
+ Each cluster has backup settings that determine if backups are enabled, how frequently they are taken, and how long they are retained for.
+Use this attribute to manage those settings. (see [below for nested schema](#nestedatt--backup_config))
 - `cockroach_version` (String) Major version of CockroachDB running on the cluster.
 - `dedicated` (Attributes) (see [below for nested schema](#nestedatt--dedicated))
 - `delete_protection` (Boolean) Set to true to enable delete protection on the cluster.
 If unset, the server chooses the value on cluster creation, and preserves the value on cluster update.